Plus 3 Examples Of SMART Financial Goal-Setting

 Medium-Term SMART Financial Goals

 Medium-term financial goals allow us to stretch out our thinking.
-And allow us to plan for important life events in the not too distant future.
+And allow us to plan for important objectives in life.
+But not in the too-distant future.

 Long-Term SMART Financial Goals

 Finally, we have long-term SMART financial goals.
-These are the goals we want to accomplish in more than 5 years.
+These are the goals we want to accomplish in more than five years.

 Because longer-term goals will influence your medium-term and short-term financial goals.
 I think of this as the ‘big picture” in overall financial goal planning.